Eric Bischoff: All Elite Wrestling (2020–2021)

-Bischoff appeared on TNT for the first time since 2000 on August 5, 2020 when he appeared on AEW Dynamite to moderate a debate between Chris Jericho and Orange Cassidy.
-He referred to his appearance as a cameo and he has not signed with the promotion.
-However, Bischoff would later return to Dynamite on October 28, 2020 to ask Jericho and MJF questions during a "town hall meeting," provoking the two wrestlers and setting up a match at Full Gear.
-He again appeared on Dynamite on March 3, 2021 as part of an Inner Circle press conference.
-On May 28, 2021, Bischoff returned to Dynamite to host a party for the Inner Circle.
+On the August 5, 2020 episode of Dynamite, Bischoff appeared on TNT for the first time since 2000, when he moderated a debate between Chris Jericho and Orange Cassidy.
+He referred to his appearance as a cameo and he has not signed with All Elite Wrestling.
+However, on the October 28 episode, Bischoff would later return to Dynamite to ask Jericho and MJF questions during a "town hall meeting", provoking the two wrestlers and setting up a match at Full Gear.
+On the March 3, 2021 episode of Dynamite, he appeared as part of an Inner Circle press conference.
+On the May 28 episode, Bischoff returned to Dynamite to host a party for the Inner Circle.
 During the event, members of the Inner Circle were ambushed by MJF and others in The Pinnacle.

 Television production career

-Bischoff, with actor Jason Hervey, ran his own production company, Bischoff-Hervey Entertainment, which primarily produced reality TV shows, through 2017.
+Bischoff, with actor Jason Hervey, ran his own production company, Bischoff Hervey Entertainment, which primarily produced reality TV shows, through 2017.
 They produced a live Girls Gone Wild pay-per-view event from Florida in 2003 with WWE and another pay-per-view about the Sturgis, South Dakota motorcycle rally in 2004.
 They also executive produced the VH1 reality shows Scott Baio Is 45...and Single, Scott Baio Is 46...and Pregnant, I Want To Be a Hilton, and Confessions of a Teen Idol, along with the CMT show Billy Ray Cyrus...Home At Last.
 Bischoff-Hervey Productions also produced a wrestling reality show called Hulk Hogan's Celebrity Championship Wrestling in which ten celebrities were trained to wrestle and one celebrity is voted off weekly.
 Bischoff also appeared as one of the "judges" on the show.
 In November 2009, Bischoff helped produce Hulk Hogan's Hulkamania: Let The Battle Begin tour to Australia.
 Bischoff, also had a show in development with Food Network called "Food Fight" where pro wrestlers take on celebrity chefs in cooking and then tag-team with them in a wrestling match.
 In January 2013, Bischoff and Hervey produced the television series Hardcore Pawn: Chicago.